kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q80
 Following *pneumonectomy for carcinoma of the lung*, which of the following statements is TRUE?

-	A. A chest drain is always required - F
+	A. A chest drain is always required
-	B. Mortality rates are higher for left-sided pneumonectomy compared with right-sided pneumonectomy - F
+	B. Mortality rates are higher for left-sided pneumonectomy compared with right-sided pneumonectomy
-	C. Bronchopleural fistulae occur in <5% of cases - F
+	C. Bronchopleural fistulae occur in <5% of cases
-	D. A double-lumen endotracheal tube is contraindicated - TRUE
+	D. A double-lumen endotracheal tube is contraindicated
-	E. Mediastinal shift is a major problem, requiring further surgery - F
+	E. Mediastinal shift is a major problem, requiring further surgery
 #### Answer: B. Mortality rates are higher for left-sided pneumonectomy compared with right-sided pneumonectomy - *FALSE* = D. A double-lumen endotracheal tube is contraindicated
-- Double-lumen endotracheal tubes are essential for any cardiothoracic or oesophageal procedure to
+- Double-lumen endotracheal tubes are
+	- Essential for any cardiothoracic or oesophageal procedure to
 		- Allow control of individual lungs during surgery
 		- Avoid damaging lungs while the chest is opened

 Questions 81-90